ClarkeNeedles/ParcelShield/README.md

 ## Functionality
 ### Hardware:
+ - Arduino as the brains of the device
  - 3D printed box to store the packages in
  - FSR to detect that a package is placed
  - Keypad that is used by the delivery driver in order to open the box